 But before you start throwing this popular and nutritious grain out with the trash, food experts are giving us ways to make rice safer to eat.

 The Bachelor’s Kitchen recommends you make a pot of rice every week because you can do so much with the versatile grain.
 We still hold with that advice.
 We just want to make sure you make rice safer.

 Where your rice comes from matters.
-Reports indicate the highest arsenic levels are in long grain rice grown in the southern United States.
-A good alternative is to buy aromatic rices from Asia.
-Jasmine or basmati rice from India, Thailand and other southern Asia countries have been shown to have substantially less inorganic arsenic in them.
+Reports indicate the highest arsenic levels are in long-grain rice grown in the southern United States.
+A good alternative is to buy aromatic kinds of rice from Asia.
+Jasmine or basmati rice from India, Thailand and other south Asia countries have been shown to have substantially less inorganic arsenic in them.

 If you don’t want to buy imported rice, try to get rice grown in California rather than southern U. S. states.
 Tests show these varieties also have less arsenic.

 Brown rice is better nutritionally.
 However, the same thing that makes it better for you is also what holds on to most of the arsenic.
 This is another good reason to try one of the many different varieties of rice available.
 Just be sure you are eating other fiber-rich foods to compensate for the loss of fiber from brown rice.

 It turns out rice milk is also a problem.
 Most adults can deal with the small amount of arsenic in rice.
 But infants and toddlers should not be given rice cereal or rice milk.